-A work program comprising geological mapping, geochemical sampling and geophysics was planned for 2017 with the objective of developing drill targets.
-Geological mapping commenced in April, the geochemical sampling and geophysical surveying commenced in August, and further mapping and sampling will be undertaken in November of 2017.
+A work program comprising geological mapping, geochemical sampling and geophysics was undertaken in 2017 with the objective of developing drill targets.
+Geological mapping commenced in April, the geochemical sampling and geophysical surveying commenced in August, and further mapping and sampling was undertaken in November of 2017.
+Manipulation of the data acquired to date has continued, in order to identify and to refine drill targets.

-The following table shows the activity by category of exploration expenditures for the nine months ended September 30, 2017, at the Company's Willow Property.
+The following table shows the activity by category of exploration expenditures for the year ended December 31, 2017: